 As history would have it, some of the demo attendees and NLS system designers ended up working at Xerox PARC and created the Alto.
 The Alto leads us down an entirely different rabbit hole involving Apple Computer, Sun Microsystems, and Microsoft…but that’s a story for another time.

-** Feature image courtesy of SRI International
+** Computer mouse image courtesy of SRI International